How do you run a faster marathon? I have been asked numerous times ‘Nate, what do I have to do to run faster'.

 It goes back to not being afraid to fail.

-At least, if you have given every ounce of effort you possibly can give in the pursuit of achieving the goals you have set for yourself you will never question in your life that you didn’t give it everything.
+At least, if you have given every ounce of effort you possibly can give you will have no regrets.

-You can than begin to branch out and start the ground work in building your house, your race.
+You can then begin to branch out and start the ground work in building your house, your race.

 I perform best usually on 12 weeks of preparation.

-I would not advise stretching your plan out any further than 20 weeks, otherwise you could break down.
+That being said, I would not advise stretching your plan out any further than 20 weeks.

 12-16 weeks is optimal and I will write about this, at length, on another future post.